TeknooSoftware/statesBundle/docs/symfony.md

 This extension provides also a new method, called `updateState()`.
 This method is called by the constructor or by the callback
 `postLoadDoctrine()` to allow you to enable good states of your entity from entities' data.

-To use this extension, your entities must extend the class `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedEntity` for Doctrine ORM and `\UniAlteri\Bundle\StatesBundle\Entity\IntegratedDocument` for Doctrine ODM.
+To use this extension, your entities must extend the class `\Teknoo\Bundle\StatesBundle\Entity\IntegratedEntity` for Doctrine ORM and `\Teknoo\Bundle\StatesBundle\Entity\IntegratedDocument` for Doctrine ODM.
 You can also use traits used by these classes, do not forget to declare also the static attribute `$startupFactoryClassName` like for these classes.

-The factory of your stated class must also inherit the class `\UniAlteri\Bundle\StatesBundle\Factory\Integrated` for Doctrine ORM or Doctrine ODM.
+The factory of your stated class must also inherit the class `\Teknoo\Bundle\StatesBundle\Factory\Integrated` for Doctrine ORM or Doctrine ODM.

 Proxy with Twig